-3. These GuidelinesThis Appendix provides further guidance to trusteesand/custodians of scheme regarding compliance with the periodic internal control review requirement of this UT Code.
+3. These GuidelinesThis Appendix provides further guidance to trusteesand/custodians of scheme regarding compliance with schemes on the periodic internal control review requirement of this UT Code.
 These GuidelinesThis Appendix sets out the minimum best practicerequirements for trustees/custodians and auditors of scheme in order to facilitate the agreement of the scope of an internal control review on terms which will be acceptable to the SFC.
 These Guidelines have been developed in consultation with the Hong Kong Trustees Association and the Hong Kong Society of AccountantsA variety of internal controls and systems can be adopted to achieve the same internal control objectives.
-Trustees/custodians should exercise professional judgement in deciding the appropriate policies and procedures of its internal controls and systems in a given circumstance.
+Trustees/custodians should exercise professional judgement in deciding the appropriate policies and procedures of itstheir internal controls and systems in a given circumstance.

-4. For the purposes of these Guidelinesthis Appendix, the term "auditors" refers to the independent reporting professional accountants who areis engaged in reporting on reviewing the internal controls and systems of the trustee/custodian of a scheme and issuing the required auditor's report (included in the review report) provided herein.
+4. For the purposes of these Guidelinesthis Appendix, the term "auditors" refers to the independent reporting professional accountants who are is engaged in reporting on reviewing to conduct the internal controlscontrol review and systems of the trustee/custodian of a scheme and issuing issue the required auditor's report (included in the review report) provided herein.